Five Little Peppers: Adaptations

 The Pepper books were the inspiration for a brief series of feature films produced by Columbia Pictures in 1939 and 1940.
 The four films were vehicles for Columbia's juvenile star Edith Fellows, who played Polly.
-The rest of the children were Charles Peck as Ben, Tommy Bond of Our Gang as Joey, Robert Boyce "Bobby" Larson as Davie, and Dorothy Ann Seese as Phronsie.
+The rest of the children were Charles Peck (perhaps best known as the rich kid in the film version of Dead End) as Ben, Tommy Bond of Our Gang as Joey, Bobby Larson as Davie, and Dorothy Ann Seese as Phronsie.
+Clarence Kolb played Mr. King in the first two films, succeeded by Pierre Watkin in the remaining two; King's son Jasper was played in all four films by Ronald Sinclair, the former Ra Hould of late-1930s features.

-The first film was devoted mostly to Fellows as the senior member of the Pepper brood, and was not an exact reflection of the book.
+The first Five Little Peppers film was devoted mostly to Edith Fellows as the senior member of the Pepper brood, and was not an exact reflection of the book.
 The other three films were homespun family stories with elements of comedy and drama.
 Edith Fellows carried the series, although by the time it lapsed, five-year-old Dorothy Ann Seese had become an audience favorite and was billed at the head of the cast, second only to Fellows.

 The Pepper screenplays had little to do with the original books, but the four films were popular with moviegoers.
-The films remained in circulation for many years, and were frequently scheduled for children's film festivals and weekend matinees.
+The films remained in circulation for many years, and Columbia reissued two of them in 1946 as part of an industry-wide "children's film library" for weekend matinées.
+The series was also reprinted on 16mm film for schools, libraries, and nontheatrical showings.
+In order of their original release, the films are: